Explicit Expressions for Iterates of Power Series: Fractional iteration

 \section{Fractional iteration}

-By combining a remarkable result from Baker \cite{Baker64} with another, independently found by Écalle \cite{Ecalle73} and Liverpool \cite{Liverpool}, we know that for a power series $f$, satisfying $f'(0) = 1$, the set of values of $s$ for which $f^s$ possesses a positive radius of convergence is either $\C$ or $a\Z$, for some $a\in\C$.
+By combining a remarkable result from Baker \cite{baker1964} with another, independently found by Écalle \cite{ecalle1973c} and Liverpool \cite{liverpool1975}, we know that for a power series $f$, satisfying $f'(0) = 1$, the set of values of $s$ for which $f^s$ possesses a positive \emph{radius of convergence} is either $\C$ or $a\Z$, for some $a\in\C$.
 In the former case, we say that $f$ is \emph{embeddable}.
-However, it is also known that most usual power series are not embeddable \cite{Baker67} and therefore that for most convergent power series, only their discrete iterations converge (the case $a=1$).
-The function $f(x) = x/(1-x)$ and its iterates $f^s(x) = x/(1-sx)$ are examples of embeddable power series, also known for being the only ones meromorphic over the entire complex plane \cite{Baker62}.
+However, it is also known that most usual power series are not embeddable \cite{baker1967} and therefore that for most convergent power series, only their discrete iterations converge (the case $a=1$).
+The function $f(t) = t/(1-t)$ and its iterates $f^s(t) = t/(1-st)$ are examples of embeddable power series, also known for being the only ones meromorphic over the entire complex plane \cite{baker1962}.

-In this section, we will uncover two different formulas for the coefficients of the fractional iteration of an invertible power series.
-But first, we will revisit the established formulas for the case $f'(0) = 1$ within our new framework.
-This will sharpen our understanding to prove the result in greater generality, for which the concepts of the $q$-calculus will be introduced and their use motivated.
+In this section, we present three formulas for the coefficients of the fractional iterates of an invertible power series.
+We begin by revisiting the classical formulas for the unitary case $f'(0)=1$ within our new framework.
+This simpler setting sharpens our understanding and prepares the way for a more general treatment, where tools from $q$-calculus are introduced and their relevance motivated.